T-Mobile reports bigger loss; sets higher capex for 2014

-AT&T (T.N) has forecast 2014 capital budget of about $21 billion while Sprint (S.N) was looking to spend $8 billion.
+AT&T has forecast 2014 capital budget of about $21 billion while Sprint was looking to spend $8 billion.

-T-Mobile, under its outspoken Chief Executive John Legere, has been spending heavily on marketing its "un-carrier" program by offering plans aimed to lure subscribers away from rivals Verizon (VZ.N), AT&T Inc and Sprint Corp.
+T-Mobile, under its outspoken Chief Executive John Legere, has been spending heavily on marketing its "un-carrier" program by offering plans aimed to lure subscribers away from rivals Verizon, AT&T Inc and Sprint Corp.

-T-Mobile, which is 67 percent owned by Deutsche Telekom (DTEGn.DE), last month promised payments of up to $350 per line to cover early termination fees for consumers who break their contract with rivals and switch.
+T-Mobile, which is 67 percent owned by Deutsche Telekom, last month promised payments of up to $350 per line to cover early termination fees for consumers who break their contract with rivals and switch.

 T-Mobile's net loss widened to $20 million, or 3 cents per share, in the quarter ended December 31 from $8 million, or 1 cent per share, a year.